 WHAT DOES EGCG STAND FOR – AND WHAT IS IT?

 If antioxidants are considered amazing natural nutrients, then EGCG should be regarded as one of the best.

 EGCG stands for “epigallocatechin gallate.”

-There may be many analogs, derivatives, or close relatives of this antioxidant too which go by slightly different names.
+There may be many analogs, derivatives, or close relatives of this antioxidant too, which go by slightly different names.
 These can include epigallocatechin-3-gallate, epigallocatechin, or even epicatechin.
 Each of these may, or tend to, have similar benefits and actions as each other.

-Though antioxidants of all sorts are found in a wide range of foods—and even though some vitamins and minerals are in and of themselves considered antioxidants—there are special aspects of EGCG that make it stand out from the crowd.
+Though antioxidants of all sorts are found in a wide range of foods—and even though some vitamins and minerals are in and of themselves considered antioxidants—there are unique aspects of EGCG that make it stand out from the crowd.

 ONE OF MANY AMAZING POWERS FROM GREEN TEA